x3rdev/selectiveentityremoval/README.md

 Selective Entity Removal is currently for Fabric 1.16.4+ and will be updated in the future.

+This mod is not perfect so if you encounter any issues please report them on this page.

 ## Dependencies

 This mod requires: